Graylog2/documentation/pages/installation/os/centos.rst

 The last step is to enable Graylog during the operating system's startup::

+  $ sudo chkconfig --add graylog-server
   $ sudo systemctl daemon-reload
   $ sudo systemctl enable graylog-server.service
   $ sudo systemctl start graylog-server.service

 SELinux Information
 -------------------

+.. hint:: We assume that you have ``policycoreutils-python`` installed to manage SELinux

 If you run your system with SELinux you need to take care of the following settings: